pat/blog/_posts/2016-02-15-searching-on-jekyll-sites.markdown

 I've certainly appreciated the switch with the simple power of Jekyll, but I anguished over the lack of server-side search.
 Sure, I don't think it was ever that popular a feature on my old blog, but given a lot of my [open source work](https://github.com/pat/thinking-sphinx) and my Heroku Add-on side business [Flying Sphinx](http://info.flying-sphinx.com) is search-related, I didn't want to lose it...

-So I went and built a whole new web app to power search for my static site.
+So I went and built a whole new web app to power search for my static site (yes, using Flying Sphinx).
 Overkill?
 Most definitely!
 But perhaps others out there would like search for their Jekyll-powered sites, so I've turned it into a paid offering: [Drumknott](https://drumknottsearch.com).

 The [documentation](https://drumknottsearch.com/documentation) covers how to use it pretty well, so I won't duplicate that here, but it's not too complicated: a bit of Javascript on your site and a command-line tool to update your page data.
 That's it!